cpp-cat/bettercare4.me/README.md

 - Create a Play AMI
 -
   - Create a keypair for play instance: play1-kp.pem
-  - Start the spark cluster and create a cassandra cluster
-    - Put the private DNS of the spark master onto data/spark-prod.yaml : `spark://ip-10-40-46-177:7077` (THIS IP FORMAT, See Spark cluster status page)
-    - Put the private IP of the cassandra master onto data/cassandra-prod.yaml
-    - Commit those changes and push it to github master
   - Create  ubuntu linux ec2 instance having java 7:
     - Instance type: m3.large
     - Image: ami-24af204c (Medidata Ubuntu 14.04 + Java 7)